At a Glance

 ✨Demonstrate Communication Skills

 As a Quality Engineer, you'll need to communicate effectively with various stakeholders.
-Be ready to discuss how you've developed training materials or communicated quality standards to teams and subcontractors in the past.
+Be ready to discuss how you've developed training materials or communicated quality standards to project teams and subcontractors in the past.